eslam-aboutaleb/BingBong-Game/README.md

     Left racket keys : w and s
     the game have three levels every level is faster than the previous.
     Games levels: Easy and medium and hard.
-    To adjust keyboard keys check BingBong_program.c as it the program manger.
+    To adjust keyboard keys check BingBong_program.c as it is the program manger.
     Game start:
     1- Enter names of the players.